Online Learning vs. Traditional Learning: Considerations for Educators and Students

 Due to the rise in popularity of online learning, many are forgoing traditional learning environments to get the convenient career training they need, exactly when they want it.

 In the U.S., the average job length is 4.6 years and 20% of workers are in a temporary position, according to Forbes.
-These short-term career stats are showing that more and more people are doing multiple jobs in their lifetime.
+These short-term career stats are showing that more and more people are holding multiple positions in a number of jobs throughout their lifetime.

 Leading online learning platforms like Udacity offer ‘nanodegrees’ that allow learners the ability to land jobs, promotions or pivot careers in emerging fields like AI or blockchain, for example.

 Well-equipped, working professionals, many of whom already have diplomas and degrees from post-secondary institutions, often don’t have time to go back to school full-time.
 Nanodegrees or online learning courses tailored to job-specific training and knowledge can ultimately offer the best option.